 Start by raking your grass, this will help remove moss and weeds, and then add a deterrent to kill off the roots.
 You should also consider using an autumn lawn feed.

 Rather than leaving dead plants to rot away in the soil, you should take the time in Autumn to cut away or dig out these plants.
 Otherwise, when they degrade down, they might infect other plants with diseases leaving you with a dead border come the New Year.

 4. Remove grass and weeds from pathways

-With the heat and sunlight during summer, grass and weeds tend to branch out into our paths and driveways.
+Adding new features such as garden paving can really transform your outdoor space into something special.
+But with the heat and sunlight during summer, grass and weeds tend to branch out into our paths and driveways.
 Now that autumn is here, you can take the time to really clear these pathways and give them a good clean.

-Start by edging your grass with clean lines, then start scraping away any grass that has creeped over.
+Start by edging your grass with clean lines, then start scraping away any grass that has crept over.
 If you have many weeds, you may wish to put down some weed killer.
 Then, once everything is gone, use a power washer to make your slabs look brand new again.

 5. Empty any pots with dead plants

 Rather than leaving pots with dead roots over winter, take the time now to empty out pots and clean them.
 That way, once spring arrives, you’ll have lots of clean pots to plant new plants in.

 When you start clearing your borders and old pots, you’re going to end up with a lot of plant matter you may wish to compost.
 This means this is the perfect time to clear out your bin, adding last autumn’s compost into your border.
 That way you’ll have plenty of room for your garden waste.